Provider Enrollment and Revalidation

 Please see the sample letters below for more information:

 You may download your current Enrollment report from the Provider Enrollment Application to assist you.
 MaineCare also recommends that you review the updated Enrollment Checklist prior to submitting your revalidation application.
-We also suggest you check out the Revalidation Tips document to prevent application processing delays.
+We also suggest you check out the Revalidation Tips (PDF) document to prevent application processing delays.

 In order to remain informed about provider enrollment, please subscribe to our e-message service.
 The e-message service is an automated email messaging tool that we will use as the main communication method for provider enrollment updates and associated changes.
 To ensure you receive important updates, please sign up for MaineCare's e-message service.